What Does It Mean to be Obese - What Weight is Obese Weight?

 Osteoarthritis of the Spine or Arthritis of the back

 Lordosis is also known as swayback.
 It is a condition in which the spine in the lower back has an excessive curvature.
 A large belly will naturally pull your pelvis forward, which will create a larger curve in your spine.
-This will most likely cause major strain and pain on your back muscles.
-To read more about lordosis click here.
+This will most likely cause major strain and pain in your back muscles.

 How Will Losing Weight Affect My Back?